Miami-Dade Transit

 Metrobus operates over 93 routes, including the South-Dade Transitway.
 MDT's main transit stations are Government Center in Downtown, and the Miami Intermodal Center in Grapeland Heights, which can access the Miami International Airport.

 Metrorail is composed of two rail lines (Green and Orange lines) with 23 stations radiating from the city center towards outlying neighborhoods north and south of Downtown.
 Metromover operates throughout the Downtown, Omni, and Brickell neighborhoods, and is composed of three rail loops and 22 stations.
 The opening of the Metrorail Orange Line in July 2012 significantly increased usage of the system.
 As of 2013, rail fares collected were $23 million/yr and it cost $78 million/yr to operate the rail system.

 Tri-Rail is a separate entity and not controlled by MDT.
-Tri-Rail, a commuter rail system, connects the Miami Intermodal Center & Tri-Rail Metrorail Transfer station to Fort Lauderdale and West Palm Beach.
+Tri-Rail, a commuter rail system in the Miami metropolitan area, is directly connected at the Tri-Rail and Metrorail Transfer station, Miami Intermodal Center, and Government Center station.